 How to Build an Online Course that Sells

 E-learning today comprises a specific constellation of business, technology and educational elements which result in a reduced entry barrier for entrepreneurship in the industry.
-Everyone can undertake to create and to sell online courses.
+Everyone can undertake to create and to sell online courses using online course software.
 However, this does not mean that all who try will succeed in making a profit from such endeavors.

 In order to boost your chances, in this article, we will address key elements of successful online courses and discuss their profitability in sections 1) Online Courses and Statistics of Profitability; 2) Preparation & Creation of Online Courses; 3) Key Elements of Making Online Courses Which Will Sell; 4) Platforms for Online Course Launching; 5) Selling Strategy.